FIGBERT/figbert.com/content/posts/time-to-build-new-hardware.md

 There are numerous significant and cool initiatives in this area these days.
 [Humane] has been universally panned but I'm extremely interested in rapidly developing their laser display technology as an alternative to traditional display panels.
-[Matcha Computing Co.] is actually the reason I'm writing this post, because I promised Sarvasv I would do so over six months ago and I want to reply to his email.
+[Origami Computing] is actually the reason I'm writing this post, because I promised Sarvasv I would do so over six months ago and I want to reply to his email.
 I steal his line about the love-hate relationship we have with our devices all the time.